Neats29/neats29.github.io/source/_posts/figuring-life-out-p2.md

 First, you work out your long term goals, imagining yourself in 25 years time.
 Of course no-one could plan that far in the future but the goal of the exercise is to place you in a mindset where you allow yourself to dream big.
 Then you work your way back down and set goals for the next 90 days, 1 month, 1 week and 1 day.
 Ultimately, it helps you to determine what to say yes/no to on a daily basis.

-If you'd like to dig deeper or prefer a more interactive learning experience, I recommend his online course [The Effective Entrepreneur](https://the-effective-entrepreneur.teachable.com/p/the-effective-entrepreneur).
-If you like and end up implementing this system in your own life, it would be natural to want to stick to it.
+If you'd like to dig deeper or prefer a more interactive learning experience, I recommend Taylor's online course [The Effective Entrepreneur](https://the-effective-entrepreneur.teachable.com/p/the-effective-entrepreneur).
+If you end up implementing this system, you will naturally come away with a number of goals, but goals are hard to stick to.
+And depending on your personality type, you respond to goals differently.
 For this, I found the ['Four Tendencies Framework’](https://gretchenrubin.com/2013/10/what-kind-of-person-are-you-the-four-rubin-tendencies/) by Gretchen Rubin, mentioned in [part 1](/figuring-life-out-p1) to be very helpful.
-For instance, if you’re an [Obliger](https://gretchenrubin.com/2013/10/what-kind-of-person-are-you-the-four-rubin-tendencies/), then you might want to find an accountability buddy that will help you stick to your weekly goals.
+For instance, if you’re an [Obliger](https://gretchenrubin.com/2013/10/what-kind-of-person-are-you-the-four-rubin-tendencies/) meaning you're more likely to stick to goals when you have external pressure, then finding an accountability buddy is a good way to help achieve the goals.

 ---